-Rum awaits you just about anywhere you go in the Caribbean, but no destination is quite as rum-soaked as San Juan, Puerto Rico.
-While much of the island is still recovering from the devastation from Hurricane Maria nearly six months ago, San Juan is slowly getting back on its feet.
-Hotels and bars are open, and the beaches are a beautiful as ever.
-All it’s missing is you.
-So throw on your drinking shoes and go support the best rum-loving community in the Caribbean.
+Rum awaits you just about anywhere you go in the Caribbean, but no destination is perhaps quite as rum-soaked as San Juan, Puerto Rico.
+Great hotels, restaurants and bars abound, and the beaches are as beautiful as ever.
+All that’s missing is you.
+So throw on your drinking shoes, and go support one of the best rum-loving towns in the Caribbean.

-The InterContinental San Juan is a beachfront hotel located along Isla Verde.
-Plan ahead and the hotel will be glad to set up a private cocktail class and tutorial with head bartender Jaders Calcaño, who has competed in and won a variety of cocktail competitions on the island and internationally.
+InterContinental San Juan is a beachfront hotel located along Isla Verde.
+Plan ahead and the hotel will be glad to arrange a private cocktail class and tutorial with head bartender Jaders Calcaño, who has competed in and won a variety of cocktail competitions on the island and internationally.

 “The hotel gives me the support I need to continue growing,” he says.
 So while down at the pool bar you might find slightly modified but still traditional tropical staples, when you get his full attention, the creative wheels start turning.

-The Icaro team behind La Factoría unveiled this addition in the bustling La Placita de Santurce neighborhood.
-Expect a mix of tropical and Tiki drinks—and if you didn’t realize those were different categories, you’ll quickly pick that up here.
+The Icaro team unveiled this addition in the bustling La Placita de Santurce neighborhood.
+Expect a mix of tropical and Tiki drinks—and if you didn’t realize those were different categories, you’ll quickly comprehend that here.

-JungleBird is a relatively small space compared to the mega-warehouse of La Factoría, opening up more creative cocktail possibilities.
+JungleBird is a relatively small space compared to the mega-warehouse of La Factoría (below), which allows more creative cocktail possibilities.
 “The thing with La Factoría is you can’t make the cocktails too complicated,” says bartender Chuck Rivera, who’s a partner in the venture alongside Roberto Berdecía and Leslie Cofresí.
 “JungleBird is a little more laid-back.”

-Laid-back, sure, but expect the music to keep thumping to five in the morning if you can make it that far.
+Laid-back, sure, but expect the music to thump until five in the morning if you can make it that long.
 As for the drinks themselves, you’ll find a deep lineup of rum specials loaded with house-made ingredients.

 San Juan is home to Bacardí, and the brand’s visitors center offers a range of tours and experiences with plenty to drink along the way.
 You can learn to make cocktails and taste your way through the vast lineup of rums, including several distillery-exclusive bottlings.
-To spend an hour or two there, as you should, is to see the art of large-scale rum production at its best.
+Spending an hour or two there is the best way to see the art of large-scale rum production at its best.